 You're a highly sought-after employee, because work-study saves employers money!
 If a department pays you $14/hour, it costs the employer $7/hour.
 That subsidy is what makes work-study a financial aid program.

 Work-study earnings don't count against your aid eligibility when you fill out next year's Free Application for Federal Student Aid (FAFSA).
 Non-work-study earnings are considered “additional income” on the FAFSA and may affect your financial aid package.

 How Can I Tell If I Am Eligible?

 Make sure you have work-study by logging into CalCentral.
 If you don’t have work-study, you may be able to convert some of your student loans to Work-Study eligibilty by following the instructions.
 If the amount available to convert is greater than $0, then you’ve got eligible loans to convert!

 What Kinds of Jobs Are Available?

-If you want to view job listings without logging in (but you’ve got to log-in to see details, such as “How to Apply” or who to apply to, so you must have work-study as part of your financial aid), use this link.
+If you want to view job listings without logging in use this link.
+In order to see additional job details, such as how to submit your application, you must first have work-study as part of your financial aid and log in here.